In this guide

 What if my setting only covers one area?

-If you work exclusively in home care, for example, but are pursuing a combined Ageing and Disability specialisation, your current workplace may not cover all required assessment conditions.
+If you work exclusively in home care but are pursuing a combined Ageing and Disability specialisation, your current workplace may not cover all required assessment conditions.

 Who arranges placement if I need a separate one?

-Practices vary significantly between providers.
-Some have established networks and organise placement on your behalf.
+Practices vary significantly.
+Some providers have established networks and organise placement on your behalf.
 Others leave it entirely to you.
-For an existing worker managing current shift commitments, this is a material difference worth clarifying upfront.
+For a worker managing current shift commitments, this is a material difference worth clarifying before you sign up.

 The Industry Credential: Understanding the Alternative